 That’s why attribution matters – because identifying how digital touchpoints contribute to lead generation and quality traffic for your dealership provides you with a goldmine of lead intelligence data that can inform and optimize your advertising and sales efforts.

 Whether you sell dozers or riding lawn mowers, understanding and examining attribution data can be a competitive advantage for equipment dealerships.
-If your dealership is missing out on that valuable lead intelligence, stay tuned to the Equipment Trader blog, as future articles are going to break down the various attribution models, how to set up attribution at your dealership, and specific strategies for using lead intelligence data.
+If your dealership is missing out on that valuable lead intelligence, stay tuned to the Equipment Trader blog, as future articles are going to break down the various attribution models and specific strategies for using lead intelligence data.
 Until then, we want to know what you think: Does your dealership use attribution analysis?
 How has attribution mattered for your dealership?
 Let us know in the comments below.